 How To Declutter Dresser Drawers

-But, for now, I am the one doing all the laundry, so I am the one who creates these organizational systems.
-I decided to try a completely different organizational system for these drawers.
+So it’s time to try a completely different organizational system for these drawers.
 I have no idea if it will last, but it doesn’t hurt to try.

 Next, sort through all the clothing.
 Put the clothing into piles: keep, donate, trash, and sell.